Multimodal chat evaluation project

 Option B: create_ontology_from_feature_schemas

-Ontologies can also be created with feature schema IDs.
-This makes your ontologies with existing features compared to generating new features.
+You can also create ontologies using feature schema IDs.
+This makes your ontologies come with existing features instead of generating new features.
 You can get these features by going to the Schema tab inside Labelbox.

 ontology = client.create_ontology_from_feature_schemas(